Delapouite/mpdump/README.md

 - MPD must be running
 - execute `node dump.js`
-- it generates a `dump.raw` file in the current directory
+- it generates a `dump.raw` file in the current directory by executing `listallinfo`
 - `CTRL+C` to kill the client when the dump is finished.
 (OK is written on the screen)

 #### Config